cointhink/mtgox-orderbook/README.md

 * subscribe(channel_name)

 Issue a subscribe request for a channel.
 Currently supported is 'lag'.
+See example.js for usage.

 # Signals